Dolní Studénky: Geography

 Dolní Studénky is located about 4 km south of Šumperk and 43 km northwest of Olomouc.
 It lies in the Hanušovice Highlands.
 The highest point is the hill Dražník at 506 m above sea level.

 History

 The first written mention of Dolní Studénky is from 1353, when it was owned by Jan of Kravaře.
 The history of the village is connected with the village of Třemešek (today a small hamlet within Králec) where the seat of the nobility was located.
-From 1437 to 1509, it was owned by the Tunkl of Brníčko family, who founded a system of ponds here.
+From 1437 to 1509, it was owned by the Tunkl of Brníčko family, who founded a system of fishponds here.
 Another notable owners were the Zierotin family, who held it in 1527–1559 and then again in 1653–1771.
 In 1559–1653, the estate was owned by the Bukůvka family, who had a Renaissance castle built in Třemešek.

-The German name of the village Schönbrunn was first documented in 1718.
-After World War II, the German population was expelled.
+The German name of the village, Schönbrunn, was first documented in 1718.
+After World War II, the German-speaking population was expelled.